chrissorchard/sidereal/doc/source/network.rst

        object.
      * total - The total number of agents/gasau/in game objects in the world, including this one.
+     * initial - These snapshots are the inital ones a server sends, and thus, their time is kosher, and should be adjusted to.
+In its absense, this attribute is False.

  * diff - A "diff" of a particular object, which contains a subset of the object's traits which should be updated.
  * hearbeat - A heartbeat from the server.